Who We Are

 I was lucky enough to grow up with professional photographers as parents!
 I’ve been assisting my parents with everything from setting up lighting equipment to hauling camera equipment into the backcountry for as long as I can remember.
 I’ve been around this stuff for a long time and have gleaned an incredible amount of knowledge and techniques.

 I have personally been holding a camera for the last five years primarily focusing on adventure photography.
-The last year has seen a large focus on urban photo work (I moved to a big city) including headshots and portraits for musicians and professionals in the Memphis area.
-Some people I recently provided images for include Mammut, the National Civil Rights Museum, The University of Memphis, and numerous students and Professors.
+The last two years have seen a large focus on urban photo work including headshots and portraits for musicians and professionals in the Memphis and now Salem area.

 We use a full range of professional equipment including high resolution cameras, purpose-built portrait lenses, lighting, and backdrops.
-Our setup is portable and doesn't require a power source allowing us to travel wherever your story takes us.
+A portion of our setup is portable and doesn't require a power source allowing us to travel wherever your story takes us.